 The chemotherapy is on a cycle of 21 days.
 On day one I go to hospital for the afternoon to be injected with a drug called Docetaxel.
 On the day before the injection and as the stuff goes in, I take a steroid called Dexamethasone; as the stuff does its work during the subsequent cycle, I take a small daily dose of a steroid called Prednisolone.
 Every afternoon for the first ten days of the cycle, I inject myself subcutaneously with a complex blood booster called Filgrastim which ensures I am better protected from infection.

 Immediately on the way home from the hospital, on day one of cycle one, I began to notice the effects.
 My mouth became dry and tingly and my body felt as if it was on the verge of illness.
 After two days, these feelings intensified and I became randomly tired; although it had a familiar texture, nothing I ate tasted as I remembered.
-At its worst my body felt as if it had been stuffed into a barrel, which had been then rolled down a steep hill.
+At its worst my body felt as if it had been stuffed into a barrel, which had been then rolled down a steep hillside.
 For several days, it felt like a nasty flu, but without the fever.
 Every joint and muscle ached and moaned and it became difficult to find any comfortable position.
 During the night I was wracked by hellish nightmares.

 On day four, reeling from news of another white supremacist atrocity, this time in faraway New Zealand, I managed to get myself together to attend a fundraising party in Edinburgh organised by my awesome messenger friends, after which I felt as if I really had now retired.